 Walt Disney World (WDW) can be very overwhelming, even for seasoned veterans, but especially for first timers.
-WDW is gigantic and covers four theme parks, two water parks, a shopping district called Disney Springs (formerly Downtown Disney – which I like way more), and more than 25 on-property resorts.
+WDW is gigantic and covers four theme parks, two water parks, a shopping district called Disney Springs, and more than 25 on-property resorts.
 Below are 9 tips that will help your Disney vacation go more smoothly!

 1. Don’t over do it.
-There is a bazillion (okay, maybe not THAT much) things to do at the happiest place on Earth, but it is wise to not over pack your itinerary.
-You don’t want to burn yourself and your kids out by doing too much.
+There is a bazillion things to do at the happiest place on Earth, but it is wise to not over pack your itinerary.
+You don’t want to burn everyone out by doing too much.
 I’ve learned that it’s perfectly OKAY to stop and LOOK UP.
 Yes…LOOK UP, especially when you’re inside a shop or line queue.

 2. Schedule your Fast Pass + selections wisely.
 There are some attractions that do not warrant a fast pass, such as It’s a Small World at Magic Kingdom and Triceratop Spin at Animal Kingdom.
 If you’re staying on property, you can select your fast passes 60 days in advance.
 If you’re staying off property, you can select yours 30 days in advance.